 the Conference Chair sends out Bid Applications Forms electronically to the National Associations requesting them

-2. the Conference Chair receives electronically the completed Bid Application Forms from bidding association(s)
+2. the Conference Chair receives electronically the completed Bid Application Forms from bidding association(s) (seems confusing and contradictory with above statements in 5.2.2 (4) that states that the Chair of the BOD will receive Bid Application forms).
+Did I misunderstand this?

-3. the Conference Chair informs Chair of the Board of Directors of applications received
+3. the Conference Chair informs Chair of the Board of Directors of applications received (again, is different from above statement that states that the Chair of BOD will inform Conference Chair)

 4. post bid deadline, the Conference Chair distributes the forms simultaneously to each member of the GAC electronically